Ceramicists:

 FAQs

-We don’t.
-Our studio is set up to cater to experienced ceramicists who can work autonomously.
+• We don’t.
+Our studio is made up of experienced ceramicists who work autonomously.
 If you’re looking to learn, we recommend you check out Clay Space, Gasworks, Ovington Pottery, or one of the many other studios in Brooklyn that offers classes and workshops.
-Then come to us!
+Then after a couple of years, come to us!

 3 communal wheels